ignaciorlando/ignaciorlando.github.io/content/home/about.md

 # Biography

-I am currently a Postdoctoral Research Associate at PLADEMA Institute (UNCPBA, Argentina) granted by the National Council of Scientific and Technological Research (CONICET).
-My research is supervised by Prof. Matthew B. Blaschko (KU Leuven, Belgium) and Prof. Mariana del Fresno (CIC-PBA, Argentina).
-My research interests include machine learning for ophthalmic image analysis, medical imaging and computer vision.
+I have received my degree in Software Engineering from the UNICEN University (Tandil, Argentina).
+I've also got my PhD on Computational and Applied Mathematics on the same university, working in the Pladema Institute with a scholarship granted by CONICET (Argentina).
+For my thesis I worked on fundus image analysis based on machine/deep learning techniques and probabilistic graphical models, under the supervision of Prof. Matthew B. Blascko (KU Leuven, Belgium) and Prof. Mariana del Fresno (UNICEN, Argentina).
+After graduation I've made a short Postdoctoral stay in Pladema, and in January 2018 I've moved to the Medical University of Vienna (Austria) to join the Christian Doppler Laboratory for Ophthalmic Image Analysis (OPTIMA).
+My research interests are in medical image analysis, computer vision and machine learning.